 But still, I’m old enough to remember that the original idea behind CSS was that styling should be the prerogative of the audience, not the developers.
 If it were as simple as one of my browser settings is a master CSS template to go over every page I visit, mine would be something like

 As for the blank target thing, I only ever follow links by clicking right mouse button, then select “open link in new tab”.
 It’s a grooved reflex with me, largely grooved by the stuff described elsewhere in the present comment.
 Nothing like pain to train the brain.
-Other grooved reflex is ALWAYS hovering any link/pseudolink (as the case may be) before (even left) clicking.
+Other grooved reflex is ALWAYS hovering any link/pseudolink (as the case may be) before (even right) clicking.
 But Facebook et al even spoof the title attribute to ≠ the href.